top of page

 BRIT_Logo_Tag.jpg

 BRIT will share the many innovative ways that institutions are participating in order to inspire other universities and colleges to embrace the BRIT Challenge.
-For example, in 2024, many institutions are planning to complete 24 Acts of Kindness in Community alongside both fundraising activity and engaging students and staff in a wide range of 24 inclusive wellbeing activities that we delivered over 24 days (1st to 24th March 2024).
+For example, in 2024, many institutions completed 24 Acts of Kindness in Community alongside both fundraising activity and engaging students and staff in a wide range of 24 inclusive wellbeing activities that were delivered over 24 days (many universities took part between the 1st and 24th March 2024 to embrace University Mental Health Day).

-Many universities, colleges, and their Students' Unions/Associations, have decided to deliver their BRIT Challenge activities and split them into three separate areas;
+In 2025, many universities, colleges, and their Students' Unions/Associations, are intending to deliver their BRIT Challenge activities by splitting them into three separate areas;

-• Setting a fundraising target to raise funds for BRIT and a local, regional, or national, charity (£2400 or for larger institutions, £24,000).
-Many are asking Leadership Teams to host business leaders or approach contractors on campus, local businesses, and local employers, to match fund or support them by donating around the theme of 24 (£240 or £2400).
+• Setting a fundraising target to raise funds for BRIT and a local, regional, or national, charity (Perhaps £2500 for smaller institutions and £25,000 for larger institutions).
+Many are asking Leadership Teams to host business leaders or approach contractors on campus, local businesses, and local employers, to match fund or support them by donating around the theme of 25 (£250 or £2500).

 Inclusive Wellbeing Activities